jetbrains-academy/gateway-to-pandas/Pandas/First Steps for Data Preparation/Basic indexing with .loc[] and .iloc[]/task.md

 subset_with_slices = df.loc['row1':'row2', 'A':'B']  # Select multiple rows and columns by labels
 ```
-**Note** that contrary to usual Python slices, both the start and the stop are included, when present in the index!
+**Note** that unlike the case of regular Python slices, both the start and the stop are included when present in the index!

 ### .iloc[]